ramon-astudillo/vimbox/README.md

 Roadmap

-* Other backends e.g. `vimbox /evernote/notes/`
-    - `CloudBlaze` is an alternative to dropbox
-    - `evernote` seems accessible
-    - `dropbox paper` does not seem to have an API at the moment

 * Proper paths for temporary files

 * wrapper around vim (tunnel all options)
     :( forces to sync files by separate, big change of flow.
 Unfrequent use

-* Update autocomplete from vimbox after new register (instead of `source`)

 * pipes `cat mylog | vimbox pipe -f /logs/mylog` and `vimbox cat /logs/mylog`

-* File properties model to allow encrypting folders or having files with no local copy

-* Programmatic edit operations: `append()`, `overwrite()`
-    - Useful for other modules e.g. `pomot add`
-    - config should be read once in import
-    - Info that the user can screw-up (cache, hashes) should not be on config
+* Info that the user can screw-up (cache, hashes) should not be on config
-    - Think if vim-merge should be separated from the rest.

 * Add `find` semantics i.e. `vimbox /folder1/folder2/*` regexp will look downwards on the tree and return the matches if there is many, open directly